grosser/restful_catch_all_route/README.markdown

-Simple Restful Routing: one rule, no helpers, no worries.
+One rule, no worries.

- - any new resource simply works
+ - all resource routes are catched
- - any new action (aka collection/member) simply works, without declaring it first
+ - no actions (aka collection/member) need to be added
  - no _url / _path / _hash helpers in global namespace
  - fallback to resources for edge-cases (e.g. nesting)